 - It takes great bike handling skills and good quality smooth riding from all riders to have everyone riding on the aero bars.
 Something that takes a lot of practice to master.

-When riding in bunches it is bad cycling etiquette to ride on your aero bars unless you are on the front.
-Also, it's a good idea to always ride with cycling gloves.
+When riding in bunches, it’s bad bunch riding etiquette and structure to ride on your aero bars unless you are on the front.
+Also, it’s a good idea to always ride with cycling gloves.

 The fifteen essential bunch riding skills to help you keep safe and ride with greater confidence